 - Spider-Man: The Animated Series never treated clones as anything but real people, making the death of Tomato in the Mirror Mary Jane very sad.
 Also, the cross-dimensional team of Spider-Men in the two-part finale included a Ben Reilly whose nemesis was his world's Peter Parker.
 They'd been through something like the Clone Saga, but neither we nor they ever learned who the original was.

-- The X-Men had Madelyne Pryor, the clone of Jean Grey, who unfortunately became evil due to psycho-emotional baggage involving this trope: she was created by Evilutionary Biologist Mr. Sinister to replace Jean Grey in order to continue the propagation of the Summers-Grey mixed bloodline), and was callously abandoned by her husband, Scott Summers, when Jean returned from the dead.
+- The X-Men had Madelyne Pryor, the clone of Jean Grey, who unfortunately became evil due to psycho-emotional baggage involving this trope: she was created by Evilutionary Biologist Mr. Sinister to replace Jean Grey in order to continue the propagation of the Summers-Grey mixed bloodline), and felt abandoned by her husband, Scott Summers, when Jean returned from the dead and he went to check if this was true.
 There's also Joseph, the Raise Him Right This Time clone of Well-Intentioned Extremist Magneto, who was secretly created as part of an Evil Plan to Take Over the World by a former Fangirl of Magneto (and who was thought by everyone to be a de-aged and amnesiac Magnetonote until the original was revealed to be alive), who made a Heroic Sacrifice Saving the World the world from Magneto.

 - Namorita of the New Warriors is the clone of Namora, Sub-Mariner's seldom-seen cousin, a Distaff Counterpart who failed to catch on.
 Namorita, "Nita" to her friends, is not just a character in her own right, but much more of a major character, appearing continually whereas Namora sometimes goes decades without having her existence acknowledged.
 Namora couldn't have children, so she had her science folks implant her with an embryo made from herself.
 The plot has always treated her like more of a daughter, though her clone status has been discovered and caused trouble at times.
 Namorita's death at the beginning of Civil War meant more appearances for Namora, but Death Is Cheap and Namorita's back.
 Her "mom" is still around, though.